jerryagenyi/slack-rag/docs/prd.md

 ## 9. Next Steps

+For detailed implementation steps and progress tracking, refer to the [Implementation Checklist](implementation-checklist.md).
+This checklist breaks down all the tasks required to implement this project, including:

-1. Set up Supabase project and enable pgvector
+1. Setting up Supabase with pgvector
-2. Install and configure N8N
-3. Create Slack App and obtain necessary credentials
+2. Configuring Slack integration
+3. Setting up OpenAI API access
-4. Import and modify the workflow template
+4. Installing and configuring N8N
-5. Start building the core functionality of the MVP
+5. Implementing the workflow
+6. Testing and deployment